kamrul1157024/terminal-ai/README.md

 ```

 The agent will:
-- Analyze your request and suggest appropriate commands
+- Analyze your request and suggest appropriate commands in real-time
 - Provide reasoning for each suggested command
 - Ask for confirmation before executing potentially dangerous commands
 - Return command output to the AI for further analysis